Quantum Chi-Squared and Goodness of Fit Testing: Acknowledgements

-\acknowledgements This work was supported by the EU Strep project QUEVADIS, the ERC grant QUERG, and the FWF SFB grants FoQuS and ViCoM.
+We would like to thank Koenraad Audenaert for the help in formulating the proof of Lemma 5.
+This work was supported by the EU Strep project QUEVADIS, the ERC grant QUERG, and the FWF SFB grants FoQuS and ViCoM.
+K.T. is grateful for the support from the Institute for Quantum Information and Matter, a NSF Physics Frontiers Center with support of the Gordon and Betty Moore Foundation (Grants No. PHY- 0803371 and PHY-1125565).
 An important part of this work was done at Stony Brook.